William Hamilton (university principal)

-William Hamilton (1669–1732) was a Scottish Presbyterian theologian and minister of the Church of Scotland.
-He was professor of divinity at the University of Edinburgh from 1709 to 1732 and also principal of the university from 1730 to 1732.
+William Hamilton (1669–1732) was a Scottish Presbyterian Theologian and Minister of the Church of Scotland.
+He was Professor of Divinity at the University of Edinburgh from 1709 to 1732, and Principal of the University from 1730 to 1732.

 Life

 He was born in 1669 the son of Gavin Hamilton of Airdrie, North Lanarkshire.
 He studied at Edinburgh University graduating around 1688.

 He was ordained as a Church of Scotland minister in September 1694 at Cramond Kirk.
 In 1709 he left Cramond to be Professor of Divinity at Edinburgh University.
 He was also Moderator of the General Assembly of the Church of Scotland on five occasions: 1712, 1716, 1720, 1727 and 1730.

 The elder Hamilton was an influential figure in the growth of "early moderatism", and several of his students, including Wishart, were prominent Rankenians.

-In 1732, having been promoted to Principal of Edinburgh University in 1730, he took on the additional role of collegiate minister to the New (West) Kirk in St Giles which was then split into four parishes internally.
+In 1732, having been promoted to Principal of Edinburgh University in 1730, he took on the additional role of Collegiate Minister to the New (West) Kirk in St Giles which was then split into four parishes internally.

 He died in Edinburgh on 12 November 1732.